 Local Cash Buyers

 This is generally your best bet.
-Local Cash Buyers meet all the criteria listed below in Criteria you want in an investor.
+Local Cash Buyers meet all the criteria you want in an investor.
+Look for these signs:

 - They should already have the cash on hand to buy your home.
 This means they don’t have to get approved for financing.
 Nothing can hang up or kill a home sale like trying to get approved for financing.